 If you are moving within, or to, Rotterdam, you need to register your new address with the municipality within five days of moving.
 This rule applies for all types of moves, including a new rental or your own property.
 Read below what forms you need to fill in and how to register your move.

-You have three options to register your move:
+You have two options to register your move:

 1. You can register your move online if you have a Digid (digital authentication method).

 On the website, click on ‘Inloggen met DigiD’.
 Here you can change the language settings on the topleft section and then follow the steps.

 2. You can register your move by printing out the form ‘report change of address’ and sending the filled in forms and the required passport copies to:

 P.O.
 Box 70013